 (C) The area of CII landscapes with DIMs measured by the supplier and meeting the criteria specified in section 969(b)(1).

-(D) Any special landscape area measured by the supplier and meeting the criteria specified in section 969(a)(5).
-For CII landscapes with DIMs irrigated with recycled water, the supplier shall indicate:
+(D) Any special landscape area meeting the criteria specified in section 969(c).
+For CII landscapes with DIMs irrigated with recycled water, the supplier shall, unless otherwise specified, provide at least once every five years:

-(i) The volume of recycled water applied by source
+(i) The volume of recycled water applied by source.
+This must be updated annually.

-(ii) Each source of recycled water, identified with the GeoTracker Global Identification Number used for Annual Volumetric Reporting.
+(ii) Each source of recycled water, identified with the GeoTracker Global Identification Number used for Annual Volumetric Reporting

-(E) Any CII landscape area with DIMs associated with new construction and meeting the criteria specified section 969(d)(2).
+(iii) The square footage of land irrigated with recycled water.
+If annually reported to a Regional Water Quality Control Board, the value reported pursuant to this section shall be the same value as annually reported to the Regional Water Quality Control BoardI(E) Any CII landscape area with DIMs associated with new construction and meeting the criteria specified section 969(d)(2).

 (F) Any landscape area associated with a DIM that the Department classified as residential and included in the residential landscape area defined in section 968(b)(2), but that the supplier classifies as CII and has therefore subtracted from residential landscape area.

-(G) If the supplier has requested and received approval to include in its objective a budget for the variance for water used to respond to state or local emergency events pursuant to section 969(f)(1), the volume of water associated with the variance and the required documentation described in section 968(f)(4).
+(G) If the supplier has requested and received approval to include in its objective a budget for the variance for water used to respond to state or local emergency events pursuant to section 969(f)(1), the following information, which must be calculated and updated on an annual basis:

+(i) The volume of water associated with the variance

+(ii) The required documentation described in section 968(g)(4).